justaszie/Bikeshare-Analysis/README.md

 2. use these insights to make recommendations on how marketing efforts can convert casual riders into members

 ### Why this project?
 The project was an optional part of the certification program.
-However, I chose to do it for multiple reasons:
-1. I was interested in using real-world dataset and solve a realistic business problem
-2. It allowed me to improve key data analysis skills, mainly SQL and Google Sheets
+I chose to complete it because I was interested in using real-world dataset and solve a realistic business problem and it allowed me to brush up on my key data analysis skills.

-## TLDR
+## Summary
 I followed the analysis process provided by Google program and adjusted it to my preferences.
 The overall process I followed had 6 phases:
 1. **Ask** - refined the specific business task for the project
 2. **Prepare** - collected and evaluated the data needed for the analysis
 3. **Process** - cleaned the data using SQL to get it ready for analysis
 4. **Analyze** - defined relevant questions, ran SQL queries to answer them using the data, validated my hypotheses, and gained surprising insights
-5. **Share** - created a case study presentation to share the insights with stakeholders, including using visualizations.
+5. **Share** - created a business case presentation to share the insights with stakeholders, including using visualizations.
 The stakeholders in this case were the marketing director and the executive team of the fictional company
 6. **Act** - updated the presentation to include recommendations to solve the business problem using the insights

 Data Tools used: